gmcusaro/AAngle/README.md

 ## License

-This package is licensed under the MIT License.
-See LICENSE for more information.
+This package is licensed under the Apache License.
+See [LICENSE](https://github.com/gmcusaro/AAngle/blob/main/LICENSE) for more information.